mykeychain/jobly-frontend/README.md

 # Jobly

 Jobly is a fullstack application where users can search for and apply to job openings.
-Jobly utilizes a React frontend and an Express.js backend.
+Jobly utilizes a React frontend and an RESTful Express.js backend.
 For ease of deployment, the backend repository has been separated and can be found [here](https://github.com/ZeeTom/Jobly-Backend).

 Jobly allows users to sign-up or login.
 Authentication is implemented with Bcrypt and persists with JSON Web Tokens.
 Once logged in, users have access to the following features:
 - search for companies by name